Components of Donated Blood Products

 Other Blood Components

 In addition to the blood components described above, there are a number of other blood products that can be used for transfusion.
-These products include:
+These blood products include:

 • Specific immunoglobulins: Specific immunoglobulin can be obtained from donors with high titres of antibody for example anti-hepatitis B or anti-rubella.
 These are antibodies that are used to treat certain infections and autoimmune disorders.